SamuGG/repository-template/doc/configuration.md

 ⚠️ **IMPORTANT**: You need to have at least one release branch specified; and this branch needs to exist in the remote repository.

 The remote repository must be configured in `package.json`.
-This can be done running `npm pkg set repository.url='github:user/repo'`
+This can be done running `bun pm pkg set repository.url='github:user/repo'`

 ---